UK CAA exams and coronavirus

 Amendments to booked examinations, including transfers and cancellations, must be done 7 working days prior to the exam session start date via the Portal.
 You will be required to login to the CAA Customer Portal to access the e-Exams service in order to make these bookings or make amendments.
 Details of the payment methods can be found on the TASMAN e-Exams payment screen.

 UK CAA Exam venues

-Bristol Groundschool is an EASA examination centre.
-This e-Exams centre is open to any student, regardless of where you have studied.
+Bristol Groundschool is an EASA and UK CAA examination centre.
+This exams centre is open to any student, regardless of where you have studied.
 At Bristol Groundschool you will have the benefit of sitting your exams in a comfortable and friendly environment.